VOTE: Vision-Language-Action Optimization with Trajectory Ensemble Voting: Method

-Our method condenses the entire action chunk into a compact, high-level representation using a single $\texttt{<ACT>}$ token.
-The hidden states of this token are passed through action head to directly predict all action chunks.
+\textbf{Advantages for Training and Inference.} Our method condenses the entire action chunk into a compact, high-level representation using a single $\texttt{<ACT>}$ token.
+The hidden state of this token is passed through the action head to directly predict all action chunks.
 This significantly reduces the number of tokens required, leading to improved efficiency in both training and inference.

-Specifically, for a chunk size of $N$ time steps (i.e., $N$ consecutive action predictions) with action dimensionality $D$, our method generates hidden states of one single token instead of $ND$ hidden states in OpenVLA-OFT.
-Furthermore, when generating actions from hidden states, with our action head, we only require only a single forward pass instead of the $ND$ sequential decoder forward passes in OpenVLA.
-In addition, adopting our method, due to the significantly reduced output token number, there is no need for padding $ND$ empty action embeddings as input during OpenVLA-OFT training.
-Since a Robotic model normally requires fine-tuning on new data to generalize to new objects and environments, the training cost of traditional VLAs is typically high.
-However, with our method, we can quickly fine-tune a satisfied model with much less training cost, due to the reduced number of training input and output tokens with faster decoding.
+Furthermore, instead of employing an action tokenizer to convert action tokens into actual actions, we directly utilize an action head to map the hidden state of the special token \texttt{<ACT>} to normalized continuous actions, enabling efficient parallel computation and eliminating the need for action tokenizer.